webdevterri/webdevterri/README.md

 ### Goals & Interests:

-#### Shopify
-I started looking into Shopify theme developement and started learning Liquid.
-I need to learn JS.
-I'd like to make Shopify themes and eventually do custom themes for businesses/brands.

 #### Using Python
-I'd like to use programming to make tools/software for making art, music and writing (ie. datamoshing, abstract art, experimental stuff, etc.) Also, I would like to make automation tools and bots (not for spamming!)
+I'd like to use Python to make tools/software for making art, music and writing (ie. datamoshing, abstract art, experimental stuff, etc.) Also, I would like to make automation tools and bots (not for spamming!)

 :floppy_disk: Another interest of mine is data archiving ("digital hoarding").
 I want to learn web scraping using Python and write software/tools that aid in web scraping and archiving.
 So all-in-all, I'd like to focus on Python and become proficient at it. :floppy_disk: